LiliaFramework/Lilia/documentation/docs/compatibility.md

 **Purpose**

-Provides comprehensive integration with the SAM admin suite.
+Provides comprehensive integration with the SAM admin suite, combining SAM's powerful admin tools with Lilia's admin system for full compatibility.

 **Features**

 * Recreates SAM chat commands via Lilia's command system
+* **Full integration with Lilia's admin system** - SAM and Lilia work together seamlessly
 * Includes utilities such as playtime tracking and blind/unblind commands
 * Checks staff privileges before executing sensitive commands
 * Provides configuration options for admin-only notifications and staff enforcement
 * Adds cleardecals command for server maintenance
+* **Combines the best of both systems** - SAM's advanced admin features with Lilia's modern framework

 **Technical Details**

 Mirrors SAM commands and enforces Lilia's permission checks so admins can use familiar tools seamlessly.
-Includes additional configuration options and utility commands for enhanced server management.
+The integration layer ensures that SAM's powerful admin capabilities work perfectly with Lilia's permission system, character management, and modern architecture.
+This provides administrators with the full feature set of both systems working in harmony.

 ---